-Males will wear shirt and tie, with dark slacks and dress shoes, suits are encouraged.
-Females will wear dress, skirt or pant suits with dress shoes.
-Strapless dresses, unless worn with a jacket, are not allowed.
+Males should wear shirt and tie, with dark slacks and dress shoes, suits are encouraged.
+Females should wear dress, skirt or pant suits with dress shoes.
 All attire is subject to all other school dress code requirements.
+Gowns will be given to each student to wear during the ceremony.
+They must be worn fully zipped up.